dendibakh/perf-book/chapters/18-Appendix/Appendix-C.md

 ### Explicit hugepages {.unnumbered .unlisted}

-Explicit huge pages can be reserved at boot time or at run time.
+Explicit huge pages can be reserved at system boot time or before an application starts.
 To make a permanent change to force the Linux kernel to allocate 128 huge pages at the boot time, run the following command:

 ```bash
 $ echo "vm.nr_hugepages = 128" >> /etc/sysctl.conf
 ```

-To explicitly allocate a fixed number of huge pages, one can use [libhugetlbfs](https://github.com/libhugetlbfs/libhugetlbfs).
+To explicitly allocate a fixed number of huge pages after the system has booted, one can use [libhugetlbfs](https://github.com/libhugetlbfs/libhugetlbfs).
 The following command preallocates 128 huge pages.

 ```bash
 $ sudo apt install libhugetlbfs-bin